 - For client authentication via digital certificates the administrator must configure the LDAP server to map the certificate to a RACF user ID and to fail the bind if the certificate does not map to a RACF user ID.
 The allowable LDAP configuration provides three options for forming an LDBM subject: - LDAP may use the original DN from the certificate; or - LDAP may replace the original DN with an SDBM-format DN based on the RACF user ID; or - LDAP may add the SDBM-format DN to the LDAP subject, giving a subject with two DNs, either of which will work in LDAP ACLs. - Client authentication using the Kerberos mechanism has not been evaluated for LDAP and cannot be used in the evaluated configuration. - Authentication via passwords stored in LDAP cannot be used.
 Authentication must occur using RACF passwords or password phrases.
-Note that if an LDBM bind DN is specified when binding to the server, the password/phrase specified must be for the RACF user ID associated with that bind DN by the LDAP administrator. - Only the LDBM back-end and the ICTX plug-in may be used in Labeled Security Mode.
-In CAPP mode the LDBM and SDBM back-ends and the ICTX plug-in may be used.
+Note that if an LDBM bind DN is specified when binding to the server, the password/phrase specified must be for the RACF user ID associated with that bind DN by the LDAP administrator; - Only the LDBM back-end and the ICTX plug-in may be used in Labeled Security Mode.
+In the standard mode of operation of the TOE the LDBM and SDBM back-ends and the ICTX plug-in may be used.
 Other LDAP back-end configurations and plug-ins have not been evaluated and must not be used. - (Labeled Security Mode only) Each running instance of the LDAP server must run with a single, non-SYSMULTI, non-SYSNONE, security label.
-Multiple server instances may run at the same time, with the same or different security labels.
+Multiple server instances may run at the same time, with the same or different security labels. - The Advanced Replication functions of the LDAP server are not considered as part of this evaluation and should not be used in an environment requiring an evaluated configuration.